vipickering/vincentp/README.md

 Content is syndicated to Twitter and LinkedIn via RSS updates triggering a Zapier script then pushed to Buffer to prevent spamming.

-RSS is syndicated to Feedburner, since everything else never works properly.
-Feel free to help me out with this if you know this stuff :-)

 ## Webmentions

-- [Jekyll-Get plugin](https://github.com/18F/jekyll-get) - Replies, reposts and likes are (temporarily) via (to be replaced by Mastr CntrlI at a later date).
 - [Brid.gy](https://brid.gy/)
-- [Webmention.io](https://webmention.io/) - This content is stored in Webmention.io and generated at build, it is not currently cached (working on it).
+- [Webmention.io](https://webmention.io/) - This content is stored in Webmention.io and generated at build, it is not currently

 ## Publish Elsewhere, Syndicate (to your) Own Site(PESOS) Content

 PESOS content is provided by [ownyourswarm](https://ownyourswarm.p3k.io/) and [ownyourgram](https://ownyourgram.com/) and synced via the Micropub API

-## Publish (on your) Own Site, Syndicate Elsewhere (POSSE) Content

-ToDo.

 ## License